roman-milk/roman-milk.github.io/temporary-separation.md

+===

- ****** Temporary Separation ****** byGotBacon© I looked around near the office for an apartment.
+I looked around near the office for an apartment.
 I found one and signed a month to month rental agreement.
 I found a company called 'Two guys with a truck' and moved some of the furniture and kitchen stuff to my apartment.
 I loaded all my clothes and personal stuff in my car.
 I returned the rental car and had them drive me back to my car.
 I stayed busy the rest of the day getting my apartment ready to live in.

  Tuesday morning I was parked in sight of Sarah's office.
 The process server was standing by.
 I saw Sarah drive up.
 I watched her walk in the front door and I called the server.